Azure/portaldocs/portal-sdk/generated/portalfx-national-clouds.md

 <a name="national-community-clouds"></a>
 ## National / community clouds

-While Public Azure is available globally, Microsoft offers national and community clouds in several countries for compliance and commerical reasons.
+While Public Azure is available globally, Microsoft offers national and community clouds in several countries/regions for compliance and commerical reasons.

 National clouds (sometimes called sovereign clouds) are 'cookie-cutter' deployments of the Public Azure hardware and services that differ from
 Public Azure mainly in terms of configuration and access policies.
 Users access national clouds through URLs specific to each national cloud, and each Cloud is a physically separate, ring-fenced deployment.

 Community clouds on the other hand run on the Public Azure bits (i.e. on the same IP address and machines as portal.azure.com) and provide vanity URL, extension filtering, and rebranding functionality to selected partners.
 In community clouds, the servers are making decisions dynamically based on the URL used to access them.

 **Note:** [Microsoft Azure Government](https://azure.microsoft.com/en-us/features/gov/) is implemented as a national cloud rather than a community cloud.